Derrickmaina18/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
-0x00 shell basics
+This Repo contains the description on my shell basics